dianavile/Code-Notes/ARIA.md

 # Accessibility- [ARIA](#5-aria)
 _Source: Accesibility - Udacity Front End Web Development Nanodegree_

+#### Goals:
+- What is ARIA?
+- How to modify the role attribute?
+- How to use the ARIA spec to dive into the WAI-ARIA information for the attribute?
+- How to add specific information for a particular ARIA property?
+- How to use ARIA extended labeling options (to provide screenreader only label string)?
+- How ARIA can specify semantic relationships beyond the label?
+(Ex: `ARIA owns` to modify accesibility three)
+- Examine the Default Semantics of Native HTML elements.
+Not all are override by ARIA.
+- ARIA has a set of landmark and document structured roles to help users navigate and understand the page structure.
+- How to hide things from Assistence Technology (`aria-hidden`)?
+- How to show thinkgs only for Assistence Technology (`aria-hidden true`)?
+- How to explore ARIA-live regions?

 ### Table Of Contents: ARIA
 - a.
 WAI-ARIA: ARIA DO´s and DONT´s
 - b.
 Role